Please be aware that all sessions currently take place online using Zoom.

 Please be aware that all sessions are currently taking place online using Zoom.

 Get £20 off the initial consultation, paying only £80!
 The initial consultation lasts an hour and a half, and costs £100.
 Follow up sessions last an hour and cost £80.

 Block of 5 sessions: £380

-Payment by bank transfer or PayPal preferred.
+Payment by PayPal is preferred.

 I have a 24 hour cancellation policy.
 Any appointments cancelled with less than 24 hours notice will be charged at the full session rate ie £80.

 Please also be aware that session payments are non-refundable, though there is no time limit on when you can use them for a session/s.